WIC - Women, Infants, & Children

 - Referrals to health care for low and moderate-income women and children

-WIC participants receive food benefits each month for specific foods that are designed to supplement their diets.
+As part of the program, each WIC participant receives monthly benefits for specific foods that are designed to supplement their diets.

 View a list of the WIC approved foods for Kentucky: